gemmaro/idris2-tutorial/po/ja/src/Tutorial/Functor.md

        _        => Left (FieldError l 1 n)
 ```

-I added two utility function for helping with type inference
+I added two utility function for helping with type inference and to get
-and to get slightly nicer syntax.
-The important thing to note
-is, how we pattern match on the result of the first
+slightly nicer syntax.
+The important thing to note is, how we pattern match
-parsing function to decide on the data constructor
+on the result of the first parsing function to decide on the data
-and thus the next parsing function to use.
+constructor and thus the next parsing function to use.

-Here's how this works at the REPL:
+REPLで試してみましょう。

 ```repl
 Tutorial.Functor> decodeCRUD {i = Nat} {a = Email} 1 "Create,jon@doe.ch"